-This COE Style Guide provides a reference to help ensure consistent, accurate communication throughout our college.
-Engineering Communications created this document to serve our community and support communicating more effectively.
+This COE Style Guide provides a reference to help ensure consistent, accurate communication throughout our college and to support more effective communication.

 We follow UNL University Communications' style guide, which is based on the Associated Press Stylebook; college-specific references are listed below.
 For more information, contact Engineering Communications at (402) 472-6229.